geoffmiller/localroutes/readme.md

 ## Documentation UI

-LocalServe automatically generates documentation of your routes at the root URL (`http://locahost:3000`).
+LocalRoutes automatically generates documentation for your routes at the root URL (`http://locahost:3000`).

 It includes: